Ethical business culture

 What is Ethical business culture at AstraZeneca?

 Company Values and norms, practices, standards and principles that guide the actions and behaviour of employees, including the Code of Ethics, and acting in an ethical manner that goes beyond compliance with policies and regulation.
-This applies across our company’s operation and our entire value chain.
-This issue includes bribery and corruption, responsible sales and marketing, responsible lobbying, bioethics, animal welfare, clinical trials and intellectual property.
+This applies across our company’s operations and our entire value chain.
+This issue includes bioethics (including animal welfare), anti-bribery and anticorruption, data transparency, ethical investing, intellectual property, responsible lobbying, responsible sales and marketing and responsible use of technology.

 We strive to model an ethical business culture by going above and beyond legal requirements.
 This means fostering an environment where our employees can speak up if they have questions or encounter wrongdoing.
 We ask our leaders to demonstrate desired behaviours, and we provide employees with the tools and training to act ethically.
 To reinforce ethical behaviours and encourage all employees to embrace our ethical culture, we provide awards and publicly recognise employees who inspire us.

 Our Code of Ethics serves as the basis for guiding our ethical culture.
 It was relaunched in 2017 to strengthen employee understanding and adherence by outlining our commitments in simple terms and focusing on why these commitments matter.
 The updated Code comprises our Company Values, expected behaviours and Global Policies.
 Additional requirements at the global, local and business-unit level complement our Code, providing clear guidance for employees in carrying out their daily work.